49 Mental Models to be a Better StoryTeller

 Creating empathy for 1 specific person (not a group).

-Highlighting the similarities of the idea and something they already feel strongly about.
+Highlight that the idea is associated with something they already feel strongly about.

 Don't tell the reader that the person is annoyed, show them subtly by writing 'He's tapping his finger'.